 It’s clear now that long pick lists are a problem, but why?
 Well, the pickers have more products to find, so more time passes between their drop-offs at the packing area.
 As a result, the flow of products to the packers becomes “lumpy” – they get nothing for a while then a large batch.

 So the packing area swings between quiet times waiting for products, and being overwhelmed by huge drop-offs.
 Their speed suffers, carrier collections are undersized or missed completely, and they work overtime to clear the backlog.
 But it’s too late – the last collection has already been made, and a very large one is needed to catch up the next morning.
 And all this from an “efficient” system!

 Don’t Blame The People, Change The System

 Who’s at fault at Seller X?
 Traditional views of efficiency might blame the pickers – they should pick faster or bring the products to the packers more often.
-But Systems Thinking recognises that most of an organisation’s performance is due to the system, not the people (perhaps as much as 95%).
+But Systems Thinking recognizes that most of an organization’s performance is due to the system, not the people (perhaps as much as 95%).